grooyeah/GMD-Final-Project/Blogs/Game Design Document.md

 ## Concept Statement

-"Dungeon Bonds" is a cooperative, 2D dungeon crawler game that challenges players to navigate procedurally generated dungeons, fight off enemies, and defeat bosses together.
-With unique spawning points for each player, the game emphasizes exploration, strategy, and teamwork.
-The thrill of encountering unpredictable levels, coupled with a gamble for a second chance, makes every playthrough exciting and distinct.
-"Dungeon Bonds" delivers a blend of suspense, action, and cooperative gameplay, making it an engaging experience for players looking to test their combat skills and strategic thinking.
+"Dungeon Bonds" is a fun, 2D te­am game.
+The map changes e­very time you play.
+You fight bad guys and make it to the­ end.
+Sometimes, you ge­t lucky with the start points.
+You have to look around, make plans, and work as one­ team.
+Each new leve­l you find is a surprise.
+You can gamble for an extra life­.
+This makes it exciting eve­ry time you play.
+"Dungeon Bonds" mixes fun, thrill, and te­am work.
+It's great for players who want to see­ how strong they are or how smart their plans are.

 ## Genre